clicon/clixon-controller/README.md

 The clixon controller is open-source Apache License, Version 2.0, see [LICENSE](LICENSE).

-The controller has a main branch continuously tested with CI, first releases is planned for in June or July.
+The controller has a main branch continuously tested with CI.

 Clixon interaction is best done posting issues, pull requests, or joining the Matrix clixon forum https://matrix.to/#/#clixonforum:matrix.org.